in this case the hipothesis is that s=1/2 and s=1/2+it are zeroes of the zeta function

 From Wikipedia, the free encyclopedia

-prime number (or a prime) is a natural number that has exactly two distinct natural number divisors1 and itself.
+A prime number (or a prime) is a natural number that has exactly two distinct natural number divisors: 1 and itself.
 The smallest twenty-five prime numbers (all the prime numbers under 100) are:

 An infinitude of prime numbers exists, as demonstrated by Euclid around 300 BC,[2] although the density of prime numbers within natural numbers is 0.
 The number 1 is by definition not a prime number.
 The fundamental theorem of arithmetic establishes the central role of primes in number theory: any nonzero natural number n can be factored into primes, written as a product of primes or powers of different primes (including the empty product of factors for 1).
 Moreover, this factorization is unique except for a possible reordering of the factors.